 Individual Stakeholders.

-Initiating the Issues Submission Form
+4.2 Initiating the Issues Submission Form

+The Issue submission form is submitted to Stakeholder Relations via the public website.
+Proposed Issues directly aligned with a Main Parent Entity Charter could be introduced directly to that Main Parent Entity.
+The Steering Committee review of an issue submission form may take 45 business days.

-New issues, ongoing issues with significant and substantial changes, or Inactive Issues where industry changes require Active status before biannual review, require the completion of an issue submission form.
+New topics, open Issues with significant and substantial changes, and previously closed Issues require the completion of an Issue submission form.

+The assigned Entity is responsible to report to the Steering Committee when a proposed Issue has been accepted or closed.

 See Appendix 10.
 Issue Submission Form

-The issue submission form is submitted to Stakeholder Relations via the public website.
-Certain types of issues (e.g., small issues or non-substantive changes to ongoing issues, or issues directly aligned with a Charter) could be introduced directly to a Main Parent Entity.
-The requestor is responsible to ensure an issue submission form is properly completed and submitted 45 business days prior to the next regularly scheduled Steering Committee meeting.

-Other issues may be assigned directly by the Steering Committee or Advisory Committee in accordance with material posting requirements for the next regularly scheduled Steering Committee meeting.
-The assigned Entity is responsible to report to the Steering Committee when an issue has been accepted or closed.

-Issue Assignment
+4.3 Issue Assignment and Acceptance

+Issues may take two paths for assignment: Steering Committee or Main Parent Entity.

+4.3.1 Steering Committee

-The Steering Committee has the following options when reviewing an Issue Submission:
+The Steering Committee has the following options when reviewing an issue submission:

-Referral to a specific Main Parent Entity: If the issue has a clear business area impact, the Steering Committee may assign it to the relevant Main Parent Entity.
+Referral to a specific Main Parent Entity: If the proposed Issue has a clear business area impact, the Steering Committee may assign it to the relevant Main Parent Entity.

-Identify as a Common Issue: If the issue impacts two or more Main Parent Entities, the Steering Committee may identify it as a Common Issue.
+Identify as a Common Issue: If the proposed Issue impacts two or more Main Parent Entities, the Steering Committee may identify it as a Common Issue.
 Approaches include:

-Workshop/Training: Some cross-business area issues may be more appropriate for a workshop or training, rather than requiring vetting by a specific entity.
+Workshop/Training: Some cross-business area topics may be more appropriate for a workshop or training, rather than requiring vetting by a specific entity.
 This determination would be made by the Steering Committee with MISO’s support.
 A workshop provides a baseline of understanding on a particular topic.

-Issues that cross more than one MPE could be managed by:
+Proposed Issues that cross more than one MPE could be managed by:

-Assign the issue to MPEs in order best suited for work to begin , with follow up assignment to other MPE(s)
+Assign the Issue to MPEs in order best suited for work to begin , with follow up assignment to other MPE(s)

-Split the issue into components that allow work to advance simultaneously
+Split the Issue into components that allow work to advance simultaneously

-Request for More Information: The Steering Committee has the authority to request additional information on an issue, as necessary to properly determine the appropriate next steps.
+Request for More Information: The Steering Committee has the authority to request additional information on a proposed Issue, as necessary to properly determine the appropriate next steps.

-Inactive – The Steering Committee may identify an issue better suited for future consideration.
+Inactive – The Steering Committee may identify a proposed Issue better suited for future consideration.

-No Action: the Steering Committee will not take any action on issue submissions that are deemed not appropriate for further discussion.
+No Action: the Steering Committee will not take any action on issue submissions that are deemed not appropriate for further discussion and the proposed Issue will be closed on the MISO Dashboard.
 The requestor has the option of escalating the issue to the Advisory Committee.

-Issue Acceptance

-Proposed issues recommended by the Steering Committee to be considered by a Main Parent Entity

-Issue Recommendation reported to the MPE via SC Status Report at the next scheduled meeting

-Added to an upcoming agenda for consideration

-Submitter presents the proposed issue on the recommended template (Appendix 10)
+The SC Status Report will communicate the proposed Issue assignment to the Main Parent Entity.

-Proposed issues that are considered by a Main Parent Entity without Steering Committee Recommendation
+4.3.2 Main Parent Entity

-Added to an upcoming agenda for consideration

-Submitter presents the proposed issue on the recommended template (Appendix 11) The Main Parent Entity has the following options when reviewing an Issue Submission:
+Proposed Issues that are considered by the Main Parent Entity are added to an upcoming agenda for consideration.
+The Main Parent Entity has the following options when considering a proposed Issue:

-Accept the issue and place it on the Management Plan
+Accept and place on the management plan

-Accept the issue and delegate the issue to a Sub Entity
+Accept and delegate to a subordinate Entity

-Accept the issue and place in Inactive status
+Accept and place in inactive status

-Deny acceptance of the issue – Closed Status
+Deny acceptance– closed status

+For Issue review, the Issue submitter shall use the recommended template (Appendix 10)

+Disposition of a proposed Issue is decided by consensus.
+In the event consensus is not met, a motion may be brought to the floor, and action may be taken on the motion as detailed in Section 105.5 of the Procedure Document.

+Issues assigned by the Main Parent Entity to a Subordinate Entity do not require a formal acceptance process.

-The MPE Chair will report the outcome to the Steering Committee at the next scheduled meeting.
-A Stakeholder may escalate MPE Issue decisions to the Steering Committee
+The MPE Chair will report the outcome to the Steering Committee at the next scheduled Steering Committee meeting.
+A Stakeholder may escalate an MPE’s disposition of a proposed Issue to the Steering Committee.

-Issues can be expedited if required.